deryyapolat/Password-Strength-Checker-and-Generator/README.md

 ## Password Strength Checker
 The checker evaluates a password based on multiple security factors: Password length, lowercase/uppercase letters, numbers special characters, consecutive numbers/letters, repeated characters, common words
-The tool provides: a strength score, a visual strength bar, identified problems and suggestions to improve the password
+The tool provides: a strength score, a visual strength bar, identified problems and suggestions to improve the password and a "show/hide" button for the password
 If a password is weak, the user can quickly switch to the password generator.

 ## Password Generator